hufihaf/Markdown-Mindmaps/DataEngineeringStrategy.md

         - DataHub / Amundsen (for data discovery)

-4. Enable Querying on the Data Lake
-This allows analytics, exploration, and serving to APIs.

-    - Set up a querying engine:

-        - AWS Athena (for S3)

-        - Presto/Trino

-        - Databricks (if using Delta Lake)

-    - OR load into a warehouse layer (Redshift, Snowflake) if performance matters more.

 5. Expose via APIs now that data is consolidated, cleaned, and queryable:

     - API Options